Idiazabal cheese

-Idiazabal is a pressed cheese made from unpasteurized sheep milk, usually from Latxa and Carranzana sheep in the Basque Country and Navarre regions of Spain.
+Idiazabal is a pressed cheese made from unpasteurized sheep milk, usually from Latxa and Carranzana sheep in the Basque Country, especially in the Southern Basque Country of Spain.
+It takes the name from the town of the same name in the Goierri region of Gipuzkoa.
 It has a somewhat smokey flavor, but is usually un-smoked.

 The cheese is handmade and covered in a hard, dark brown, inedible rind.
 It is aged for a few months and develops a nutty, buttery flavor, eaten fresh, often with quince jam.
 If aged longer, it becomes firm, dry and sharp and can be used for grating.

 The Denomination of Origin for Idiazabal cheese was created in 1987 and defines the basic regulations for the product's manufacture.
 Typically, unpasteurized milk from latxa breed of sheep is used, although in some cases the D.O. permits the use of milk from Carranzana breed, from the Encartaciones in Biscay.
 The D.O. also stipulates that the milk be curdled with the natural lamb rennet, and permits external smoking of the cheese.
 The cheeses produced in the following towns in accordance with all the D.O. regulations, are therefore also protected by the Idiazabal D.O. : Urbia, Entzia, Gorbea, Orduña, Urbasa and Aralar.
 Recently some Basque Country farmers have begun to use hybrid Assaf sheep, which some maintain does not meet the Denomination of Origin for the cheese.

+In October 1993, the International Academy of Gastronomy granted it the Gold Medal, recognizing Idiazabal cheese as one of the best European cheeses.